Best Food & Cooking Classes in Marrakech

 • Location: Gueliz, Marrakech

-• Duration & Price: 3 hours, approx. €50 per person
+• Duration & price: 3 hours, approx. €50 per person

 Moroccan Cooking Class at Amal Center